BastionDevs/BastionLauncher/README.md

-# BastionLauncher
+# Bastion Launcher
-Simple Minecraft launcher in C#, supporting Ely.by
+Bastion Launcher is a simple Minecraft launcher in C#, supporting Ely.by.